frictionlessdata/datapackage/content/docs/recipes/relationship-between-fields.md

 | Estonia | European Union | ES   | 449        |
 | Nigeria | Africa         | NI   | 1460       |

-The data schema for this dataset indicates in the Field Descriptor "description":
+The data schema for this dataset has the following `description`:

-- for the "code" Field : "country code alpha-2"
+- for the `code` field : "country code alpha-2"
-- for the "population" Field: "region population in 2022 (millions)"
+- for the `population` field: "region population in 2022 (millions)"

 If we now look at the data we see that this dataset is not consistent because it contains two structural errors:

-- The value of the "code" Field must be unique for each country, we cannot therefore have "ES" for "Spain" and "Estonia",
+- The value of the `code` Ffeld must be unique for each country, we cannot therefore have "ES" for "Spain" and "Estonia",
-- The value of the "population" Field of "European Union" cannot have two different values (449 and 48)
+- The value of the `population` field of "European Union" cannot have two different values (449 and 48)

 These structural errors make the data unusable and yet they are not detected in the validation of the dataset (in the current version of Table Schema, there are no Descriptors to express this dependency between two fields).